Support & Resistance Zones

 Example:

-On the illustration explained and illustrated and shown below you as a trader can see that stock trading price moved down until it hit a support
+On the illustration explained and shown below you can see that stock trading price moved down until it hit a support

-Once price hit this technical level it slightly bounced back upward, then resumed going downward until it hit the support again.
+After the price reached this point, it bounced up a bit, and then kept going down until it reached the support again.

-This process of hitting a level and bouncing back is called testing the support.
+This process of hitting a level & bouncing back is called testing the support.

-The more times a support is tested and the market bounces up the stronger it is - the illustration explained & illustrated below this level was tested three times without breaking.
-Finally the market trend reversed & started heading in in the opposite trend direction.
+The more times a support level is tested & the price goes up, the stronger it becomes - the example shows that this level was tested three times without failing.
+At last, the market changed direction and started going the other way.

-This support is also use by short indices sellers as a target where to set their take profit for their short sell indices trades.
+This support is also used by short indices sellers as where they want to make money for their short sell indices trades done.

-This is another reason why the trend is likely to reverse or consolidate at this level because once the sellers close their sell stock trades then momentum of the downward indices trend reduces and a consolidation will happen after which the direction is likely to reverse.
+This is another reason why the trend will probably reverse or stay steady at this point: once sellers close their sell stock trades, the strength of the downward indices trend weakens, and after a steady period, the direction will likely change.

 Resistance